softwarefactory-project/sf-docs/docs/operator/architecture.rst

 This procedure demonstrates how to run the log indexation services (ELK stack) on a dedicated instance:

-* First stop and disable all elk related services (elasticsearch, logstash and kibana)
+* First stop and disable all elk related services (opensearch, logstash and opensearch-dashboards)
-* Copy the current data, e.g.: rsync -a /var/lib/elasticsearch/ new_instance_ip:/var/lib/elasticsearch/
+* Copy the current data, e.g.: rsync -a /var/lib/opensearch/ new_instance_ip:/var/lib/opensearch-dashboards/
 * Add the new instances and roles to the /etc/software-factory/arch.yaml file:

 .. code-block:: yaml